Dead People Server

 Dusty Springfield (pop singer) -- Dead.
 Breast cancer.
 Died March 2, 1999.
 Born April 16, 1939.
 "Wishin' and Hopin'" and "Son of a Preacher Man"

-Elizabeth Spriggs (actress) -- Alive.
+Elizabeth Spriggs (actress) -- Dead.
+Died July 2, 2008.
 Born September 18, 1929.
 Mrs. Jennings in Sense and Sensibility, pops into Harry Potter movies from portraits.
-IMDb
+IMDb Obituary

 Robert Stack (actor) -- Dead.
 Heart attack.
 Died May 14, 2003.
 Born January 13, 1919.
 TV's Eliot Ness, longtime host of Unsolved Mysteries, died on the same day as Wendy Hiller.
 Home Page IMDb

-Jo Stafford (big band singer) -- Alive.
-Born November 12, 1918.
-Her song "I'll Be Seeing You" was the most popular record distributed to US soldiers during WWII.
-Home Page IMDb
+Jo Stafford (big band singer) -- Dead.
+Congestive heart failure.
+Died July 16, 2008.
+Born November 12, 1917.
+Her song "I'll Be Seeing You" was the most popular record distributed to US soldiers during WWII, created a musical parody in the late '50s called "Darlene Edwards."
+Home Page IMDb Obituary

 Terry Stafford (singer/songwriter) -- Dead.
 Died March 17, 1996.
 Born November 22, 1941.
 "Suspicion"